Amodio/cemantix/README.md

     39225 frWac_no_postag_no_phrase_500_cbow_cut100.txt
     75653 total
 ```
-Nevertheless it works pretty well as this, even if a better model would be salutary.
+Nevertheless it works pretty well as this for now, even if a better model (= with all of the valid words found) would be salutary.

 TODO: Execute the python part inside the browser, see: https://github.com/pyodide/pyodide/issues/2545